 Kanguru Defender Bio-Elite30 is a fingerprint hardware encrypted USB flash drive for Windows, Mac, and Linux

 Hardware encrypted USB flash drives are fairly common, but usually, they leverage keypads for unlocking.
-Biometrics -- such a fingerprint reader -- are far more convenient, however.
+Biometrics -- such as a fingerprint reader -- are far more convenient, however.
 Today, Kanguru launches a new hardware encrypted flash drive that uses your finger to decrypt it.

 Called "Defender Bio-Elite30," the company claims the drive will work on any operating system, meaning those on Windows, Mac, or Linux can take advantage of the biometric unlocking.
 The drive will even work with devices such as Smart televisions.
 The Defender Bio-Elite30 is bus-powered too, so you won't have to be concerned about an internal battery failing.
 Believe it or not, despite the cool technology, it is rather affordable.